macarooni-man/auto-mcs/README.md

  - Ability to import any existing server
  - Switch worlds, versions, and distributions on the fly
  - Automatic backup management
- - Custom console with a [scripting API](https://github.com/macarooni-man/auto-mcs/blob/main/amscript-docs.md) (Compatible with Vanilla)
+ - Custom console with a universal [scripting API](https://github.com/macarooni-man/auto-mcs/blob/main/amscript-docs.md) (Compatible with Vanilla) and built-in IDE
- - Detailed crash detection with an easily viewable report
+ - Detailed crash detection with an easy to view report
  - Internal mod & plug-in browser/installer (auto-mcs can update plugins as well)
- - Firewall-like Access Control menu to manage bans, whitelist, and operators from a single page
+ - Firewall-like Access Control menu to manage bans, the whitelist, and operators from a single page
- - Built-in `server.properties` editor for ease of use and key protection
+ - Built-in `server.properties` editor for ease of use
  - And much more...

 <br><br>